-Both I Bonds and treasury inflation protected securities, also called TIPS, offer principal protection and purchasing power protection.
+Both I Bonds and Treasury Inflation-Protected Securities (TIPS) offer principal protection and purchasing power protection.
 They each have built-in features to combat rising inflation risks, but they do it in different ways.

-This comparison of the differences between TIPS and I Bonds can help guide you when you're making a decision as to what type of investment is best for you.
+This comparison of the differences between TIPS and I Bonds can help guide you when you're making a decision as to which type of investment is best for you.

+According to the TreasuryDirect.gov site, the total value of electronic I Bonds you can buy in a single calendar year is capped at $10,000 per person as of 2021.
 You can buy an additional $5,000 in paper bonds if you direct your tax refund toward the purchase.
-There's a $25 minimum and it can be to the penny, such as $25.99.
+There's a $25 minimum for each bond purchased, and you can even specify the bond value to the penny, such as $25.99.